 Renting a Car in Bacalar

-There is basically one car rental company in Bacalar, Explora Car Rental.
+There is one car rental company in Bacalar, Continental Rent a Car.

 This would allow you to avoid dealing with buses or taxis.
 Check out my Complete Guide to Renting a Car in Mexico here.
 In it, I talk about what you’ll need to rent a car from major companies like National, Hertz, and Enterprise.
 Read this to learn about driving in Mexico.